sage-code/tor/README.md

 ## Technology

-We will use Postgre SQL database, Dart & Flatter.
+We will use Postgre SQL database.
 This project will have front-end and back-end.
 We will use JSON Api for communication.
 The application primary target is the desktop.
 Mobile tablet app will be considered to enable a dash-board for VIP to connect to same database and check Enterprise status.

 ## Purpose